miking-lang/miking/README.md

 #### Supported accelerate constructs

-The following keywords are reserved for parallel constructs:
+The following keywords are reserved for accelerate-specific constructs:
 * `accelerate` - marks expressions that should be accelerated.
 Nested `accelerate` terms are not allowed.
 * `parallelFlatten` - flattens a two-dimensional sequence, producing a one-dimensional sequence.
 The term `parallelFlatten s` is equivalent to `foldl concat [] s`.
-* `parallelMap` - equivalent to the `map` keyword.
-* `parallelMap2` - performs a `map` operation over two sequences that are assumed to be of the same length.
+* `map2` - performs a `map` operation over two sequences that are assumed to be of the same length.
 * `parallelReduce` - performs a reduction over elements of a sequence.
 If the applied function is associative and the initial accumulator value is the neutral element of this function, the result of `parallelReduce f a s` will